morgan9e/binarify/README.md

 Influenced by [NilsIrl/dockerc](https://github.com/NilsIrl/dockerc), but with bash and without FUSE.

-Rather than using FUSE which requires installing FUSE package, it just extracts image like Container runtimes.
+Without FUSE package, it just extracts images like Container runtimes.

-It will take more time to launch for image to be extracted.

-It is not recommended for real-life use.

 It uses `jq`, `crun`, `umoci` at runtime.